contentstack/json-rte-serializer/README.md

 Contentstack is a headless CMS with an API-first approach.
 It is a CMS that developers can use to build powerful cross-platform applications in their favorite languages.
 Build your application frontend, and Contentstack will take care of the rest.
 [Read more](https://www.contentstack.com/docs/).

-This package helps the user convert JSON-based data of the JSON Rich Text Editor field to HTML format and vice versa.
+This package helps the user convert of the JSON Rich Text Editor field to HTML format and vice versa.

 # Installation